JetBrains/ideavim/docs/README.txt

-@NAME@ - Version @VERSION@ for IDEA @IDEA-VERSION@
+@NAME@ - Version @VERSION@
+Minimal compatible IDE version @IDEA-VERSION@

-This plugin attempts to emulate the functionality of VIM within IDEA.
-It actually emulates 'gvim' more than 'vim' since IDEA is a graphical IDE (of course).
+This plugin attempts to emulate the functionality of VIM within IntelliJ platform based products.
+It actually emulates 'gvim' more than 'vim'.
+IdeaVim can be used with IntellIJ IDEA, RubyMine, PyCharm, PhpStorm and WebStorm ides.

 Installation

 Use IDEA's plugin manager to install the latest version of the plugin.

-First Time Installation

-UNIX/Linux

-Copy Vim.xml from the plugin to $HOME/.IntelliJIdea/config/keymaps.
-You will have to create the keymaps directory if it doesn't exist.

-Windows

-Copy Vim.xml from the plugin to
-C:\Documents and Settings\<user>\.IntelliJIdea\config\keymaps.
-You will have to create the keymaps directory if it doesn't exist.

-Starting

-Once the files have been installed into their proper locations, start IDEA normally and then perform the following steps.
-These only need to be done the first time:

-1) Select the "Tools" menu.
-There should be a new menu option labeled "VIM Emulator".
-This should have a checkmark next to it.
-If not, please select this menu to check it.
-If this menu option is not available, you did not copy @NAME@.jar into the correct location.
-2) Select the "Options|Keymaps" menu.
-There should be a new keymap labeled "vim" listed in the top listbox.
-If there is no such keymap listed you did not install the vim.xml file in the proper location.
-Please highlight "vim" and click on the "Set Active" button.
-Click "OK" to save these changes.
+Start IDEA normally and Enable VIM emulation using "Tools|VIM Emulator" menu item.
 At this point you must use VIM keystrokes in all editors.

 Disabling the @NAME@ Plugin